Jerryescandon/VTT-Painted-Miniatures/README.md

 A collection of painted digital miniatures for use in virtual tabletop (VTT) platforms.
 These models are provided for free "as is" and may not be sold for private use.

-If you enjoy this work and wish to support it you can make a [donation through KoFi](https://ko-fi.com/jerbo)

 ### Disclosure

-I am the designer and co-owner of the [Rolltable.App](https://rolltable.app/) a browser based online virtual tabletop platform.
+I am the lead designer of **Roletable.app** a browser based online virtual tabletop platform.
 The "VTT Painted Miniatures" repository was created as an effort to give back to the same roleplaying community who have generously shared their work with us.
 We hope this repository can help more creators bring their ideas and creativity into the world.

 ## 3D Model Author Attribution